 South Indian food is quite popular for its remarkable delicacy and the unique blend of spices.
 The Tamil Nadu cuisine too is no exception and offers a wide range of dishes to choose from.
 Rice is the staple food of the Tamilians and includes a variety of the same.
 From the ordinary plain rice to the different rice varieties such as lemon rice, Thakkali Soru (Tomato rice), Thengai Soru (Coconut rice), Paruppu Soru (Lentil rice) is prepared in the state.
 Sambar, Rasam, Coconut Chutney are among the most popular side dishes in the state.
 Breakfast usually includes Dosa, which too has several varieties or idli along with coconut chutney or sambar.
 Uttapam, a dish identical to the Dosa but with tomatoes and other spices, is also a common breakfast dish in the state.

-On special occasions, the people of Tamil Nadu prefer to have food in a banana leaf.
+On special occasions, the people of Tamil Nadu prefer to have food on a banana leaf.
 Other dishes include Poriyal, Puliyodharai, Medhu Vadai, paniyaram among others.
-For those with a sweet tooth, Tamil Nadu is also home to some a variety of sweet dishes and desserts such as the Arisi thengai payasam, Pasiparuppu Payasam, among others.
-The state also has some awesome snacks such as the Murukku and Seedai, among others.
+For those with a sweet tooth, Tamil Nadu is also home to some a variety of sweet dishes and desserts such as the Arisi thengai payasam, Pasi Paruppu Payasam, among others.
+The state also has some enjoyable snacks such as the Murukku and Seedai, among others.

 Traditional Dress of Tamil Nadu

-For the people of Tamil Nadu, their attire is an integral part of their culture and represents their rich tradition.
-Women usually dress in sarees, which are known for their elaborate but elegant designs and vibrant colours.
+For the people of Tamil Nadu, their attire is an important part of their culture as it represents their rich tradition.
+Women usually dress in sarees, which are known for their elaborate, elegant designs and vibrant colours.
 The Kanjeevaram saree is the most popular kind of saree in the state and is widely worn by the women of the state, mostly during special occasions.
-Young girls usually wear the half_saree which comprises a blouse, a full-length skirt and a shawl known as Davani, Tamil Men wear lungi and a shirt along with an Angavastra.
-Angavastra is an important part of the costume of men.
+Young girls usually wear the half saree which comprises a blouse, a full-length skirt and a shawl known as Davani.
+Tamilian men wear a lungi and a shirt along with an Angavastram which is a crucial piece in their wardrobe.
 The traditional dresses are usually worn along with traditional accessories, such as Chains, Oddiyanam, and payals made of gold.
-They also adore their hair with flowers in a particular fashion called gajras.
+They also adore their hair with flower garlands in a particular fashion, called gajras.

 Cultural Festivals of Tamil Nadu

-The cultural festivals of any state are instrumental in highlighting and celebrating the culture of the state.
-As a land with a rich culture, Tamil Nadu is also home to several cultural festivals, which portray the state’s rich and diverse culture.
+The cultural festivals of any state are instrumental in highlighting and celebrating their culture.
+As a land with a rich heritage, Tamil Nadu is also home to several cultural festivals, which portray the vivid and diverse Tamil Nadu culture.